Ritikkparmar/PortView-AI/README.md

 ## Introduction

-**Career Craft AI** is a comprehensive platform offering personalized career advice and resources.
-Whether you're a student, a professional exploring new opportunities, or someone looking to upskill, Career Craft AI provides the tools to take your career to the next level.
-The platform utilizes Artificial Intelligence to help you make informed decisions about your future and stay ahead in the competitive job market.
+**Career Craft AI** is a powerful, AI-driven platform that transforms how individuals approach career growth.
+Whether you're a student, a professional, or a creative like a photographer or designer looking to showcase your work, Career Craft AI’s all-in-one suite of tools—including an AI Career Advisor, personalized Roadmap for Success, AI-powered Interview Prep bot, and Portfolio Website Generator—empowers you to make informed decisions, create a stunning portfolio in seconds, and ace your career goals with ease.

 ## Features